openlookeng/hetu-core/hetu-docs/en/indexer/btree.md

 select * from hive.hindex.orders where orderid<12345
 select * from hive.hindex.orders where orderid>=12345
 select * from hive.hindex.orders where orderid<=12345
-select * from hive.hindex.orders where orderid between (10000, 20000)
+select * from hive.hindex.orders where orderid between 10000 AND 20000
 select * from hive.hindex.orders where orderid in (12345, 7890)
 ```